DAC-web3/dac-network/START_HERE.md

 Welcome to DACnetwork.

-If you want to contribute:
+DACnetwork explores the creation of a decentralized autonomous civilization.

+## How to Get Involved
 1. Read the Vision
-2. Check open Issues
+2. Explore Open Problems (Issues)
 3. Join discussions
-4. Submit ideas or pull requests
+4. Share ideas or submit contributions

+We build openly and collaboratively.